nss-day-cohort-24/uix-bangazon-lite-gitgotshop/README.md

 ## DESIGN
 1. Personas
-    1. _Primary (Seller)_: Holly Ivanka is a tech-savy freelancer who normally sells her DIY craft products on Etsy, however...
+    1. _Primary (Seller)_: Holly Ivanka is a 30-something CEO of a small crafts business/organization.
+She’s trying to get her business off the ground, but has no access to crucial data on potential customers in the area.
+Holly needs some way of gathering that data quickly, easily and efficiently so her business can get up and running.
-    1. _Primary (Buyer)_: Cambridge Chad is a traditional businessman who wants to experience more with smaller-scale markets...
+    1. _Primary (Buyer)_: Cambridge Chad is the owner of a data mining/analysis organization that specializes in the collection of bulk data.
+His organization has done well selling to larger businesses seeking customer information, but now he’s interested in expanding his base and catering to new startup businesses that have little to no experience in marketing or targeting potential customers.
 1. Challenge Statement: How might we connect businesses in need of consumer data with established data-mining organizations in a simple, contract-less digital marketplace.

 ## JSON SERVER DATA